hishike/email-mask/README.md

 # Email Masker

-This is a JavasScript exercise from freecodecamp.org that uses arrays, typeof, destructuring assignment, split and repeat in order to mask emails from users.
+This is a JavaScript exercise from freecodecamp.org that uses arrays, typeof, destructuring assignment, split and repeat in order to mask emails from users.

 e.g.
 `apple.pie@example.com> -> <a*******e@example.com`